 My first experience with Linux was Fedora Core 3 in the early 2000s.
 It was neat but I wanted to play Stepmania and Rollercoaster Tycoon so I stuck with Windows.
 Later I got into music production.
 Again, Windows stuck.
 The spell was broken by Windows 10 which is literally so bad.
 I got back into Linux and saw how much it had matured.
 That’s when I committed to it.

-(I do use a MacBook Pro at work which is pretty good but has various issues of its own).
+(I do use macOS at work which is pretty good but this too is riddled with bugs and awkward design decisions).

-The transition to Linux was a gradual process and not free of frustration.
-But once you go through that pain, you end up with a rock-solid system.
-Recently I booted up the old Windows machine so I could go back to a couple of old projects and was quickly reminded of how often I used to deal with crashes on Ableton+Windows.
+The swap over to Linux was a gradual process as I had to learn a few things but I think I ended up with a solid system.
+Whenever I boot up the old Windows machine to revisit old projects I am quickly reminded how often I used to tolerate crashes on Ableton+Windows.

-What you’re referring to as Linux, is in fact, GNU/Linux, or as I’ve recently taken to calling it, GNU plus Linux plus KDE plus JACK plus Bitwig Studio plus Carla plus Scale Workshop plus ZynAddSubFX.
+What you’re referring to as Linux, is in fact, GNU/Linux, or as I’ve recently taken to calling it, GNU plus Linux plus KDE plus JACK plus Bitwig Studio plus Carla plus Scale Workshop plus Surge XT.